 Establishing contact and rapport from the start

 Students should be able to discuss academic issues with you.
 To facilitate this, it is vital to establish early contact and begin developing professional rapport from the outset.
-Whilst the role of supervisor is primarily academic, the wellbeing of students at Imperial is everyone’s responsibility.
-If your student does make you aware of personal wellbeing issues, it is important that you are able to refer them to relevant support services, in conjunction with your Senior Tutor (PGR), where appropriate.
+Whilst the role of supervisor is primarily academic, the wellbeing of students at Imperial is everyone’s responsibility and can impact academic performance.
+It is important that you are able to refer your students to relevant support services, in conjunction with your Senior Tutor (PGR), where appropriate.

 Establishing contact and rapport from the start